h3h/bradfordfults.com/business/_posts/2020-05-30-leading-with-accountability.md

 ## Accountability
 Accountability in a large organization looks like a leader asking hard questions of a journalist, about outcomes affecting the whole.
-Bill Gates became famous for this style of [deep dives into technical minutiae](https://www.joelonsoftware.com/2006/06/16/my-first-billg-review/) with leaders at Microsoft who brought him problems, solutions or updates.
+Bill Gates became internally famous for this style of [deep dives into technical minutiae](https://www.joelonsoftware.com/2006/06/16/my-first-billg-review/) with leaders at Microsoft who brought him problems, solutions or updates.
 He would aggressively question assumptions, ask about memory layouts, edge cases or